wotakumoe/wotaku/guides/fate/anime.md

 == Chronological Order

-Don't Use this If you are watching Kara no Kyouokai for the first time.
+Don't Use this If you are watching "**Kara no Kyouokai**" for the first time.
 Only watch in this order if you have watched it in the Release Order before and are confident enough that you'll be abe to understand it by watching it in the Chronological Order.

 1. [Kara no Kyoukai 2: Satsujin Kousatsu I](https://anilist.co/anime/3782/the-Garden-of-sinners-Chapter-2-and-nothing-heart-Murder-Speculation-Part-A/)
 2. [Kara no Kyoukai 4: Gara no Dou](https://anilist.co/anime/4280/the-Garden-of-sinners-Chapter-4-garannodou-The-Hollow-Shrine/)